Abaí: Stronato

 The first oratory in the city was built in 1955 in honor to Saint Sebastian.
 Between 1956 and 1957, the parish priest of San Juan Nepomuceno, Father Carlos Heine, drew the boundaries of the first towns, each of which would later get an oratory of its own.
 The person in charge of building the oratories was Cleto Escurra.

 In 1958, the parish of Abaí became independent from that of San Juan Nepomuceno.
 This independence later became governmental.

-General Alfredo Stroessner had several anti-communist forces, one of which was Infantry Regiment No. 14, headed by Patricio Colmán.
+General Alfredo Stroessner (colloquially known as the Stronato) had several anti-communist forces, one of which was Infantry Regiment No. 14, headed by Patricio Colmán.
 Colmán was sent to Abaí in 1960 and stayed at Escurra's home with the purpose of stopping 54 people who had entered the country from Argentina with the help of the United National Liberation Front.

 Colmán considered himself to be in debt with the locals who helped him capture the rebels.
 Therefore he took a high responsibility in achieving independence for Abaí, as he had strong ties with then-Minister of Interior Edgar L. Insfrán.
 He achieved this together with Escurra, the town's first JP Adolfo Vázquez and several other important people.
 The gatherings usually took place at Vázquez's house.
 The place was turned into a district by law on October 4, 1960.

 In 1962, the city temple was built after the arrivel of Father Juan de Dios Bogado, after whom the city's central square was named.
 Father Bogado evangelized the town despite physical disabilities.